mathematicalthinking/encompass/UPGRADE_NOTES.md

 # Upgrades needed globally

+## Use of this.model or @model

+There are several components (js or template) that reference the model.
+In standard Ember practice, only the route templates should access the model and pass along the specific bits of the model needed by each component.
+That way, there's a single source of model truth (from the route) and we don't have components knowing about what's in the model.

+## Use to 'toXXX' methods

+There are several, largely unused, methods throughout the codebase such as 'toProblemInfo' that seem to be intended to transition to certain routes.
+It seems like these are legacy code so should be removed because the more modern approach -- using LinkTo in templates -- seems to be used throughout the app.
+The use of LinkTo is much better than prop-drilling these 'toXXX' methods.

 ## Removal of Mixins

 A fair number of mixins have been removed, replaced by services or component superclasses.
 There are still more mixins on some legacy components and elsewhere.
 The plan is to step through all mixins in app/mixins, replacing them with existing or new services everywhere they are used.
 See below: on 11/10/2024 I deleted most of them and identified just three that need refactoring before removal.